NCERT Exemplar Class 11 Biology Solutions Chapter 8 Cell The Unit Of Life

 Answer:

 The genomic content of the nucleus is constant for a given species which imparts specific characteristics to the species.
-Each species has its own unique set of characters which is entirely different from any other species.
+Each species has its own unique set of characters that is entirely different from any other species.
 DNA is the carrier of traits and genetic information from one generation to another.
 The chromosomes that carry the DNA are fixed for particular organisms.
 A human cell contains 23 pairs of chromosomes.
-Had this unique set of chromosomes not existed, humans would not have got their special characteristics which make them human or cats would not look like cats or dogs would not give birth to puppies.
+Had this unique set of chromosomes not existed, humans would not have gotten their special characteristics, which make them human, or cats would not look like cats, or dogs would not give birth to puppies.

-In case of extra genomic DNA, the number can vary because these are not responsible for the transfer of genetic traits from one generation to another, but these are only responsible for replication of a cell organelle in which they are present like the DNA present in the mitochondria and plastids.
+In case of extra genomic DNA, the number can vary because these are not responsible for the transfer of genetic traits from one generation to another, but they are only responsible for replication of a cell organelle in which they are present, like the DNA present in the mitochondria and plastids.

 Therefore, the genomic content of the nucleus is always constant for a given species, but the extra genomic content can vary among the members of the same species.